Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 \[Default]
 The default IceCollectionCheckFunction uses the following algorithm to determine if the call can proceed to negotiation:

-1. If the `iceGatheringState` is "complete" at any stage, then proceed with the negotiation.
+1. If the `iceGatheringState` is "complete" at any stage, then:
+    *   Proceed with the negotiation if any ICE candidates are collected.
+    *   Or, end the call if there are no ICE candidates collected.
 2. Otherwise, if before the ideal ICE collection timeout:
     *   If every media has a relay ICE candidate for every configured TURN server, proceed with negotiation.
     *   Else, wait until the ideal timeout, or when invoked for another reason.